system76/docs/_articles/package-manager-pop.md

 ## Useful Programs

-The program <u>Synaptic</u> is a very powerful GUI of the package manager.
+The program <u>Synaptic Package Manager</u> is a very powerful GUI of the package manager.
 Packages can be installed, removed, selectively upgraded, pinned, and information gained about their purpose and dependencies.
 It also provides a comprehensive list of available packages and programs to be downloaded.
 It can be installed in the <u>Software Center</u> or with this command:

 ```
 sudo apt install synaptic